bdraco/nexia/README.md

 You can see which RoomIQ sensors are included in the zone average via the Nexia Thermostat Zone service `get_active_sensor_ids`.
-To help coordinate separate manual actions taken to select active sensors you can use the Nexia RoomIQ Sensor Multiselect services `trigger_add_sensor`, `trigger_remove_sensor`, `request_pending`, `async_shutdown`.
+To help coordinate separate manual actions taken to select active sensors you can use the Nexia RoomIQ Harmonizer services `trigger_add_sensor`, `trigger_remove_sensor`, `request_pending`, `async_shutdown`.

 ## Attributes